AntunesLab/rmsx/README.md

    - **Note**: In a notebook environment, the cell may not complete until you close ChimeraX.

 ### 6. Additional Notes
+- **First Runs** R takes some time to download all the required packages the first time the program is run.
+This only happens once.
 - **Chain IDs**: If your PDB has chain “A” or “B”, but `chain_sele="C"` is passed, you’ll see errors or zero B-factors.
 Ensure the chain ID matches.
-- **Residue Numbering**: If your PDB numbering starts at 100, but your trajectory references 1–100, you might see zero B-factors.
-Make sure they match.
 - **ChimeraX**: [Download here](https://www.cgl.ucsf.edu/chimerax/download.html) if you’d like to visualize the flipbook.
 - **Jupyter Notebook Behavior**: If you call `run_rmsx_flipbook` inside a Jupyter cell, ChimeraX runs interactively.
 The next cell won’t run until you **close** ChimeraX (or run it in detached mode).

 ---